-As we analyzed the behavior of many Sales Rep and Relationship Managers on Twitter, we are amazed that so few use “questions ” as opportunities to engage.
+As we analyze the behavior of Sales Reps and Relationship Managers on Twitter, we are amazed that so few use “questions” as opportunities to engage.

-It’s however that simple: “if someone asks a question, he/she is expecting people to answer and engage in a dialog”.
+It is however actually that simple: “if someone asks a question, he/she is expecting people to answer and engage in a dialog”.

 So, most questions from prospects should be viewed as opportunities for a discussion…. much better than a cold call or a “template email“.

 Here are different types of great questions that we frequently spot (ranked by the strength of the opportunity for engagement):

 - Direct request/ask for resources: “Do you know of an expert in xyz?”